amoilanen/sniffr/examples/react-app/README.md

 If you get "Cannot find module 'sniffr'":
 1. Make sure you've run `npm install` in this directory
-2. If using local version, ensure you've built Sniffr and linked it properly
+2. If using tarball: ensure you've run `npm install ../../sniffr-*.tgz`
+3. If using file protocol: ensure you've run `npm install file:../../`
-3. Try clearing node_modules and reinstalling
+4. Try clearing node_modules and reinstalling

 ### Changes not reflecting

 If local Sniffr changes aren't showing up:
 1. Rebuild Sniffr: `npm run dist` (from parent directory)
-2. Refresh the browser (Cmd+Shift+R or Ctrl+Shift+R for hard refresh)
+2. If using tarball: `npm pack` then `npm install ../../sniffr-*.tgz`
+3. If using file protocol: Hard refresh browser (Ctrl+Shift+R or Cmd+Shift+R)
-3. If still not working, restart the dev server
+4. If still not working, restart the dev server

 ### Port 3000 already in use